mgechev/angularjs-style-guide/README.md

     * test
     * lib

-* Creating high level division by functionality and lower level division by component types:
+* Creating high level division by functionality and lower level division by component types.

+Here is its layout:

     * app
         * page1